Project Nike: Nike-X

 Nike-X was a proposed US Army anti-ballistic missile (ABM) system designed to protect major cities in the United States from attacks by the Soviet Union's ICBM fleet.
 The name referred to its experimental basis, it was intended to be replaced by a more appropriate name when the system was put into production.
 This never came to pass; the original Nike-X concept was replaced by a much more limited defense system known as the Sentinel program that used some of the same equipment.

 Nike-X was a response to the failure of the earlier Nike Zeus system.
 Zeus had been designed to face a few dozen Soviet ICBMs in the 1950s, and its design would mean it was largely useless by mid-1960s when it would be facing hundreds.
 It was calculated that a salvo of only four ICBMs would have a 90% chance of hitting the Zeus base, as their radars could only track a few warheads at the same time.
 Worse, the attacker could use radar reflectors or high-altitude nuclear explosions to obscure the warheads until they were too close to attack, making a single warhead attack highly likely to succeed.

 Nike-X addressed these concerns by basing its defense on a very fast, short-range missile known as Sprint.
 Large numbers would be clustered near potential targets, allowing successful interception right up to the last few seconds of the warhead's re-entry.
 They would operate below the altitude where decoys or explosions had any effect.
 Nike-X also used a new radar system that could track hundreds of objects at once, allowing salvoes of many Sprints.
 It would require dozens of missiles to overwhelm the system.
 Nike-X considered retaining the longer range Zeus missile, and later developed an extended range version known as Zeus EX.
 It played a secondary role in the Nike-X system, intended primarily for use in areas outside the Sprint protected regions.

 Nike-X required at least one interceptor missile to attack each incoming warhead.
 As the USSR's missile fleet grew, the cost of implementing Nike-X began to grow as well.
 Looking for lower-cost options, a number of studies carried out between 1965 and 1967 examined a variety of scenarios where a limited number of interceptors might still be militarily useful.
 Among these, the I-67 concept suggested building a lightweight defense against very limited attacks.
 When the Chinese exploded their first H-bomb in 1967, I-67 was promoted as a defense against a Chinese attack, and this system became Sentinel in October.
 Nike-X development, in its original form, ended.

+Production

+The figures do not include approximately 1 billion dollars for research and development, paid to Western Electric.
+The figures below are in millions of dollars.